section-engineering-education/engineering-education/articles/introduction-to-elastic-stack/index.md

 Every event or process in a computer is documented as a log file.
 The following processes occur within the stack when using ELK for log analysis or log management.

-1. Beat applications collect the log files based on the servers involved, then parse the logs to Logstash or Elasticsearch directly
+1. Beat applications like filebeat or winlogbeats collect the log files based on the servers involved, then parse the logs to Logstash or Elasticsearch directly.
-2. Elasticsearch, which is a searchable database, receives the incoming pipelined data from Logstash and stores them ready for querying and transformation
+2. Elasticsearch, which is a searchable database, receives the incoming pipelined data from Logstash and stores them ready for querying and transformation.
 3 Kibana then presents data through [dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html) in a visually appealing manner, i.e., through the use of histograms, graphs, and heat maps based on the settings that are configured by users at installation.

 ### Benefits of Using ELK
-+ ELK is dynamic and scalable - support small scale data as well as large scale data based on users tuning, thus giving small corporations a chance to perform log analysis
++ ELK is dynamic and scalable - support small scale data as well as large scale data based on users tuning, thus giving small corporations a chance to perform log analysis.
 + ELK is centralized - provides centralized logging thus can help identify and resolve issues related to multiple servers connected to it within a short time.
 This feature also provides real-time infrastructure monitoring of all servers.
 + ELK is simple to set up, provision, and run just with a few clicks, both locally and in the cloud.
 + Being an open-source suite, this log analysis platform is cost-effective.